yasharp83/BarlowTwins/Readme.md

-# Self-Supervised Learning with Barlow Twins and CIFAR-10
+# Self-Supervised Learning with Barlow Twins

 ---